AryanRogye/ComfyNotch/README.md

 ## ⚠️ Known Issues

 1. **macOS Compatibility**
+   - ⚠️ **Volume controls** don’t work reliably on all macOS versions — avoid using them unless you really dislike the default OSD (`OSDUIHelper`).
    - ComfyNotch only supports macOS 14 (Sonoma) and above.
    - ComfyNotch also uses Metal for rendering, which is not available on macOS 13 and below.
    - Users on macOS 13 and below may experience crashes or missing functionalities.